anthonycaccese/art-book-next-es/README.md

 - This value determines the folder where you will add your customizations
     - Batocera = `userdata/theme-customizations/art-book-next/`
     - Retrobat = `C:\RetroBat\emulationstation\.emulationstation\theme-customizations\art-book-next\`
-- Create the folders that matche your distribution and then move on to the options below...
+- Create the folders that match your distribution and then move on to the options below...

 ### Background Art